TimBest/travel-blog/_posts/_drafts/2022-09-09-COVID-hoian.md

 ## 9/6

 - we woke up and chatted with Stewart and Graceabout traveling to Seoul
-  - we chattedabout eddie and our travels so far
+  - we chatted about eddie and our travels so far
   - I told them I was feeling a little under the weather
   - we assured them we were down to travel with the new born if they were willing
 - I was convinced Ihad a cold